stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 Main> :t map
 Prelude.map : Functor f => (a -> b) -> f a -> f b
 ```

+Interface `Functor` is another one we'll talk about
+in a later section.

 Finally, we need a way to calculate the length of
 a list of values.
 We use function `length` for this: